Going out of town? Vacation?

 “Cats are much more social than [many people] think, and may react with behavior problems if left alone for extended periods,” says Shojai.

-Boarding Your Cat
+Boarding Your Cat When You Travel

-- Veterinary clinics: On the up side, your cats have on-site medical care.
-The down side is that they have to hang out in cages.
+- Veterinary clinics: On the upside, your cats have on-site medical care.
+The downside is that they have to hang out in cages.

 - Kennels: Some kennels have cages set aside for cats.
 But will your cat really thank you for a vacation that includes canine suite mates?